 Change the fourth paragraphs of 9.2.9 as follows:

 The receiving STA shall keep a cache of recently received <Address 2, sequence-number, fragment-number> tuples.
 The receiving QoS STA shall also keep a cache of recently received <Address 2, TID, sequence number, fragment-number> tuples for all STAs from whom it has received QoS data frames.
 A receiving STA is required to keep only the most recent cache entry per <Address 2-sequence-number> pair, storing only the most recently received fragment number for that pair.
 A receiving QoS STA is also required to keep only the most recent cache entry per <Address 2, TID, sequence-number> triple, storing only the most recently received fragment number for that triple.
 If dot11RobustAVStreamingImplemented(#29) is false, a receiving STA may omit tuples obtained from group addressed frames from the cache.
-If dot11RobustAVStreamingImplemented(#29) is true, the receiving STA is further required to keep N of the most recent cache entries per <Address 1, TID, sequence-number> triple for each group address subject to an MRG agreement, where N equals 1 if the receiving STA has no Block Ack agreement for the MRG group address and N is the Buffer Size of the Block Ack agreement for the MRG group address if such an agreement exists.
+If dot11RobustAVStreamingImplemented(#29) is true, the receiving STA is (#96)required to keep a cache entry(#180) per <Address 1, TID, sequence-number> tuple(#179) for each group address subject to an GCR (#686) agreement(#180).
 A receiving STA may omit tuples obtained from broadcast/multicast or ATIM frames from the cache.

+NOTEGroup addressed retransmissions of BUs use the same sequence number as the initial group addressed transmission of the BU.
+Unicast retransmissions of a group addressed BU delivered via DMS use the same sequence number as the initial unicast transmission of the BU.
+When a BU is delivered both using group addressing and unicast (e.g. when DMS is active but there are other associated STAs not using DMS) the sequence number might differ between the group addressed and unicast transmissions of the same BU.(#232)

 9.3 PCF